How to write Markdown and prepare your environment (with VSCode)

 1. The sentence structure is simple, so it is easy to convert to other formats.
 1. Documents can be simplified with simple symbols and rules, so you can focus on refining the document.
 1. Source code can be embedded within a Markdown document (although it cannot be executed).
 Especially in technical fields, it is easy to create a structure consisting of sentences and complementary code sections.
 1. Because it is simply a document format, you can write sentences without relying on a specific editor

-When the string "1." appears, it signals the beginning of a numbered list.
+The appearance of the string "1." signals the start of a numbered list.

-Even if consecutive numbers follow, the string should start with "1."
+Even if consecutive numbers follow, the string will always begin with "1.".
+While

 Here too, there are only two things to be careful about: not putting line breaks between lists, and the number of spaces when nesting